 - At intersections, whether or not the crosswalk is marked

-However, this does not give pedestrians completely free reign over the roadways.
+However, this does not give pedestrians free rein over the roadways.
 Drivers have the right of way:

 - In the middle of the road, apart from crosswalks and intersections

-- When traffic signals say so, such as when they have a green light and pedestrians have a stop signal
+- When traffic signals say so, like when they have green lights and pedestrians have stop signals

-Even at crosswalks, pedestrians are prohibited from darting out into traffic so suddenly that cars do not have time to stop.
-Whatever the time and place, it is important to remember that both cars and pedestrians are required to obey traffic signals and warning signs, as well as traffic officers’ instructions.
+Even at crosswalks, pedestrians may not dart out into traffic so suddenly that cars do not have time to stop.
+Whatever the time and place, drivers and pedestrians must obey traffic signals, signs, and officers.

 As you can see above, drivers are generally required to yield to pedestrians unless those pedestrians are jaywalking.
-These legal requirements can make determining fault easier in a pedestrian accident case than in a case involving two cars.
-However, the details can get messy, particularly if the driver did not have much time to stop.
-Washington is a pure comparative negligence state, meaning that both parties involved can be found to share part of the blame.
-In a successful personal injury suit, the plaintiff’s award will be reduced by the percentage of fault they share.
+These legal requirements can make determining fault easier in a pedestrian accident than in a case involving two cars.
+However, the details can get messy, particularly if the driver does not have time to stop.
+Washington is a pure comparative negligence state, meaning that both parties can share part of the blame.
+In a successful personal injury suit, the plaintiff’s award will decrease by the percentage of fault they share.

-As in a car-on-car case, proving fault in a car-on-pedestrian case involves determining which negligent actions each party took that led to the accident and resulting injury.
-For example, if a driver was distracted and ran into a pedestrian they didn’t see at a crosswalk, but the pedestrian entered the crosswalk without giving the driver much time to stop, a jury might determine that the driver was 90 percent at fault and the pedestrian was 10 percent at fault.
-If this pedestrian would have otherwise been awarded $50,000 in damages, that award would be decreased by 10 percent, leaving them with $45,000.
+As in a car-on-car case, proving fault in a car-on-pedestrian case involves determining how each party contributed.
+For example, if a distracted driver struck a pedestrian who darted into the road, a jury might determine both parties were at fault.
+And let’s say the driver was 90 percent at fault, and the pedestrian was 10 percent at fault.
+If this pedestrian incurred $50,000 in damages, that award would decrease by 10 percent, leaving up to $45,000 available.

 Recovering Damages in a Personal Injury Suit

-Pedestrians who are hit by cars often receive serious or even life-threatening injuries.
+Pedestrians who get hit by cars can develop severe or even life-threatening injuries.
 Recovery can take a toll on your life and finances.
 Thankfully, a personal injury suit can help you win compensation for some of the associated costs.
-If you or your loved one was hurt in a pedestrian accident, here are some of the damages you might be able to recover in a personal injury suit:
+If you or your loved one got hurt in a pedestrian accident, here are some of the damages you might be able to recover in a personal injury suit:

 - All recovery-related medical bills